dkelly255/calorieculator/README.md

 ### Javascript Testing
 ### Accessibility Testing
 ### Resolved Bugs
+JS formulas not working on macros.html - needed to add separate .js files for each .html page

 ### Unresolved Bugs
 - No unfixed bugs were present in the finalised website code
 ## Deployment